MrQubo/nordvpn-openvpn/README.md

-Nordvpn
+nordvpn-openvpn
 =======

+This is a fork of https://github.com/nstinus/nordvpn.
+It renames `nordvpn` to `nordvpn-openvpn` so it can be installed alongside the `nordvpn-bin` AUR package.

 Introduction
 ------------

-`nordvpn` is a command line helper script to use nordvpn.com for systems with `openvpn` and `systemd`.
+`nordvpn-openvpn` is a command line helper script to use nordvpn.com for systems with `openvpn` and `systemd`.
 It was created for Arch Linux but should run without too much difficulty on systems that satisfy the following dependency list: